pymmcore-plus/pymmcore-plus/docs/guides/mda_engine.md

 ## Hardware-triggered sequences

-Having the computer "in-the-loop" for every event in an MDA sequence, can add unwanted overhead that limits performance in rapid acquisition sequences.
+Having the computer "in-the-loop" for every event in an MDA sequence can add unwanted overhead that limits performance in rapid acquisition sequences.
 Because of this, some devices support _hardware triggering_.
 This means that the computer can tell the device to queue up and start a sequence of events, and the